top of page

 Tension Spreads Faster Than Viruses

+One person in pain becomes two.
+Two become five.
+Five become half the team.
 Humans mirror stress subconsciously.
 When one individual rubs their neck or shifts uncomfortably in their chair, others copy the behavior automatically.

 Burnout is socially contagious.
-Productivity loss is not isolated—it spreads.
+Productivity loss is not isolated; it spreads.

 The High-Performer Myth

+High performers don’t complain.
+They compensate.
 They power through discomfort.
 They push themselves.
 They don’t ask for help.
+Until it becomes a medical problem:

 • Herniated disc